Patrick Body

-Patrick Body (born January 17, 1982) was a former professional gridiron football cornerback and safety free agent.
+Patrick Body (born January 17, 1982) is an American former professional football cornerback and safety.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2005.
 He played college football at Toledo.

 Body was also a member of the Minnesota Vikings, Detroit Lions and Winnipeg Blue Bombers.

-He has one son, Patrick Body Jr who attends Gateway High School.
+He has one son, Patrick Body Jr, who attends Gateway High School.
 Patrick Body Jr is a 3 Star DB in the class of 2022 who holds multiple division 1 offers.

-Early years
+Early life

 Body attended Schenley High School and was a student and a letterman in football.
 In football, he played wide receiver and defensive back and as a senior, he led his team to the first City Championship in 49 years and was an All-City League selection and an All-City League Academic selection.

 Professional career

 On February 15, 2010, Body was assigned to the Utah Blaze of the Arena Football League.